-Your Only Guide to understanding Net Promoter Score
+Your Only Guide to Understanding - Net Promoter Score

 Net Promoter Score (NPS) is directly routed to customer retention.
-Any industry may it be E-Commerce, Insurance, Financial services or Mobility, heavily relies on customer loyalty.
-As quoted by Shep Hyken, “Satisfaction is a rating, Loyalty is a brand” truly speaks of how giants like Amazon, BMW, Apple and others have had a huge success in the market share by attaining customer loyalty.
+Any industry may it be E-Commerce, Insurance, Financial Services, or Mobility, heavily relies on customer loyalty.
+As quoted by Shep Hyken, “Satisfaction is a rating, Loyalty is a brand” truly speaks of how giants like Amazon, BMW, Apple, and others have had a huge success in the market share by attaining customer loyalty.

 One such metric that measures the customer loyalty of a company is the Net Promotor Score (NPS).
 NPS is measured by asking their customers a very simple question on how likely they are willing to recommend your product/service to others on a scale of 0-10.

-So why is Net Promoter Score so important?
+So why is the Net Promoter Score so important?
 According to the Nielsen Report in 2015, 83% of online respondents said that they trust the recommendations of friends and family.
-Secondly, London School of Economics derived a correlation between NPS and the revenue.
+Secondly, the London School of Economics derived a correlation between NPS and revenue.
 As per the study, with an increase in Net Promoter Score by 7, the revenues were expected to increase by 1%.
-Thus, it is evident that NPS has a huge impact in driving the businesses across various industries.
+Thus, it is evident that NPS has a huge impact in driving businesses across various industries.

-In this article, I will briefly summarize on how NPS is calculated and recommend 5 strategies that will help you achieve a higher NPS score and thereby win more customers.
+In this article, I will briefly summarize how NPS is calculated and recommend 5 strategies that will help you achieve a higher NPS score and thereby win more customers.